ericblade/alexa-app-intent-generator/README.md

 Adds individual intent dictionary, as well as a more declarative syntax for the entire intent generation process.

+Adds session (alexa-app request.getSession()) as third parameter to all intent calls.
+For applications that use session, you're going to need it in probably every intent, so might as well eliminate the boilerplate associated with it.

 Please read the documentation for those libraries.
-I'll update this README more soon.

 # Example: